Battle of the Iron Triangle: Initial ARVN counterattack at An Dien

-General Thuần greatly underestimated the strength and tenacity with which the PAVN 9th Division would defend An Dien, although he had accurate intelligence concerning the size, composition, and location of his enemy.
+Thuần greatly underestimated the strength and tenacity with which the PAVN 9th Division would defend An Dien, although he had accurate intelligence concerning the size, composition, and location of his enemy.
 His initial plans, which proved unrealistic, called for virtually simultaneous recapture of the three lost bases by about 22 May.
 Except for the few ARVN infantry and engineers that were thrown across the Thi Thinh River to reinforce the An Dien bridgehead, the first major ARVN unit to move into the Triangle was a battalion of the 43rd Infantry Regiment, 18th Division, which crossed on Route 14 north of Phú Cường.
 Shortly reinforced by the rest of the regiment, this element, followed by the 322nd Armored Task Force, was to attack Rach Bap and Base 82.
 Meanwhile, the 318th Task Force would cross the An Dien Bridge, pass through An Dien, and proceed to Base 82.
 Three Ranger battalions attacking south out of Lai Khê were to strike Base 82 from the north.
 None of this worked as planned.
 The 43rd Infantry became stalled after advancing only 4 or 5 km north.
 Then, the tracked vehicles of the 322nd Task Force found the going extremely slow in the dense brush and cratered terrain.
-General Thuần, concerned that this armored force might become bogged down and have a bridge blown behind it ordered its withdrawal.
+Thuần, concerned that this armored force might become bogged down and have a bridge blown behind it ordered its withdrawal.
 He discovered, meanwhile, that the An Dien bridge had been seriously weakened by PAVN artillery (including AT-3 missiles) and would not support the tanks of the 318th Task Force.
 Under PAVN observation and sporadic heavy mortar and artillery fire, ARVN combat engineers attempted to repair the bridge.
 Casualties mounted, and the work progressed very slowly.
 About the same time, the 7th Ranger Group, with three battalions, moved southwest out of Lai Khê, crossed the Thi Thinh River and advanced on Base 82.
 The Rangers were immediately opposed in the thick jungle and rubber plantation by entrenched PAVN 9th Division troops, and their attack stalled well short of the objective.